ECMA-262-3 in detail. Chapter 5. Functions.

 }

-// either the global context
+// 1) directly in the global context

 function globalFD() {

-// or directly inside the body
+// 2) or inside the body

 // of another function